 This is a game-changer for penny-pinching backpackers as the price of meals tends to be a major factor in any travel budget.
 When the only meal you have to worry about paying for out of pocket is lunch, this leaves some cash left over to spend on tours, sights, nightlife, or experiences.

 On top of offering two meals, most hostels also run social events every evening — often with free vodka shots — before the staff will take you out on the hostel’s own pub crawl.
-This is a great deal when it comes to saving money, but it’s also a fantastic way to meet other travellers and it’s something that Krakow does very well.
+This is a great deal when it comes to cutting down on your Krakow travel costs, but it’s also a fantastic way to meet other travellers and it’s something that Krakow does very well.

 2. It’s Absolutely Beautiful